mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He finally opened his eyes, and was amazed at what he saw.
 Shaki Bay, with Ara in a gradient from dark to light.
 The Shaki Mountains, the Northern one out of which the city was carved.
 And the lines of houses and farms, mere specks on the land that formed a geometric pattern as natural as Ara itself.

     "Absolutely beautiful," he said.
 Linyu remained quiet, remembering all the times hae mother brought hae there.
-Kip secured his footing and turned around to look toward Ulu.
-Through the darkness, Kip could see cloud cover for at least as far as he could see, which was only about the length of the island.
+Kipnu secured his footing and turned around to look toward Ulu.
+Through the darkness, Kipnu could see cloud cover for at least as far as he could see, which was only about the length of the island.
 But if he stared long enough, he could see tiny specks of faint red and infrared hanging in the sky.

 "Linyu, what are those red dots?" he asked, pointing toward the horizon.